Chelsfield: Transport

 Chelsfield station connects the area with National Rail services northbound to London Charing Cross via Orpington and Lewisham and southbound to Sevenoaks.
-Connections can be made at Orpington for London Victoria via Bromley South and Brixton, and at Sevenoaks for Hastings via Tunbridge Wells and to Ramsgate via Ashford International and Canterbury West.
+Connections can be made at Orpington for London Victoria via Bromley South and Brixton, and at Sevenoaks for Hastings via Tunbridge Wells and to Ramsgate via Ashford International and Canterbury West..
+There are also three peak time trains in each direction in the morning and afternoon.

 Chelsfield is served by the Transport for London bus route R1 to St Paul's Cray via Orpington and to Green Street Green and the R7 to Chislehurst via Orpington.
+It also has Go-Coach route S32 running a morning bus (school day exclusive) to Trinity School, Sevenoaks via Knole Academy and an afternoon bus to Kemnal Technology College via St Mary Cray.

 Knockholt railway station is on the South Eastern Main Line, located in the London Borough of Bromley, Greater London.
 It is 16 mi 44 chain down the line from London Charing Cross and is situated between and stations.
 It is in London fare zone 6 and is located next to the Greater London boundary with the Kent district of Sevenoaks.
 The boundary is the farm bridge at the southern end of the platforms.